RaphaelBecker/staking_rewards/README.md

 # staking_rewards
-Streamlit app to visualize and calcultate the staking rewards received by kraken csv file over time
+Streamlit app to visualize and calcultate the staking rewards received by kraken csv file over a chosen time.
+How To:
+1. Export your ledger.csv file from Kraken
+2. start app and drop the ledger.csv file to the upload field

 ## Requirements
 1. on Mac OS: Docker is mandatory
 2. on Windows: Docker is optional
+3. Only Kraken ledgers CSV fiel supported

 ## Installation with Docker